 - When you get the money, decide to direct or hire a director, cast and crew.

 - Then make your movie.

 While I know most screenwriters would rather just write a script and then ask someone like me to produce it – I got news for you, don’t do that.
 Stop asking permission.
 Instead, I want you to start thinking like an entrepreneurial screenwriter.
 I want you to start thinking like a producer.
 I want you to make your movie now!

 Of course, a large majority of screenwriters will think these ideas are bonkers.

-If that’s you then please ignore me and keep writing query letters.
+If that’s you then please ignore me and keep writing query letters to screenwriting agents.
 For everyone else – It is far better to have your work produced than to put it in a dark drawer, even if you have to produce your first screenplay yourself.

 And if you’d like more information on getting your screenplay finished, check out the Indie Producer’s Guide To Writing Movie Scrips that Sell.